-- 23.3.1 The identity and quality of plant material, plant preparations and of finished herbal products shall be tested. - 23.3.2 Plant material, plant preparations (including extracts) and finished products can be categorized as follows: - (a) the active constituents are identified, and may be quantified as such; - (b) the main group of components which contribute to the activity (i.e. the constituents with known therapeutic activity) are known and can be quantified as a total (e.g. essential oils) or calculated using a representative substance belonging to the group (e.g. flavonoids); - (c) the former is not identified and/or not quantifiable, but marker substances are; - (d) others, where quantification (i.e. specification for a certain quantity of a constituent) is not applicable or feasible. - 23.3.3 Identification methods may be based on: - Physical and, if applicable, macroscopic (organoleptic) and microscopic tests; - chromatographic procedures (TLC, HPLC, HPTLC or Gas Liquid Chromatography (GLC)), spectrometric techniques (ultraviolet-visible (UV-VIS), IR, Nuclear Magnetic Resonance (NMR), MS); and/or - · chemical reactions. - 23.3.4 The identification test methods shall be specific for the plant material, preparation or finished product and ideally shall be capable of discriminating between the required plant material and potential substitutes or adulterants that are likely to occur.
-The identification methods used for groups (a) and (b) shall be capable of detecting the said active ingredients and at least the main ingredients shall be stated on the label.
-For group (c), the analytical procedure shall be based on characteristic constituents, if any. - 23.3.5 Reference samples of plant materials shall be made available for use in comparative tests, e.g. visual and microscopic examination and chromatography. - 23.3.6 Quantitative determination of known active components for members of groups (a) and (b) and of markers for members of group (c) is necessary.
+- 23.3.1.
+The identity and quality of plant material, plant preparations and of finished phytopharmaceutical products shall be tested. - 23.3.2.
+Plant material, plant preparations (including extracts) and finished products can be categorised as follows- - (a) the active constituents are identified, and may be quantified as such; - (b) the main group of components which contribute to the activity (i.e., the constituents with known therapeutic activity) are known and can be quantified as a total (e.g., essential oils) or calculated using a representative substance belonging to the group (e.g., flavonoids); - (c) the former is not identified or not quantifiable or both, but marker substances are; and - (d) others, where quantification (i.e., specification for a certain quantity of a constituent) is not applicable or feasible. - 23.3.3.
+Identification methods may be based on- - (i) physical and if applicable, macroscopic (organoleptic) and microscopic tests; - (ii) chromatographic procedures [TLC, HPLC, HPTLC or Gas Liquid Chromatography (GLC)], spectrometric techniques [ultraviolet-visible (UV-VIS), IR, Nuclear Magnetic Resonance (NMR), MS]; and - (iii) chemical reactions. - 23.3.4.
+The identification test methods shall be specific for the plant material, preparation or finished product and ideally shall be capable of discriminating between the required plant material and potential substitutes or adulterants that are likely to occur.
+The identification methods used for group (a) and group(b) shall be capable of detecting the said active ingredients and at least the main ingredients shall be stated on the label.
+For group (c), the analytical procedure shall be based on characteristic constituents, if any. - 23.3.5.
+Reference samples of plant materials shall be made available for use in comparative tests e.g., visual and microscopic examination and chromatography.

-- 23.3.7 The development and execution of quality control methods for plant materials, preparations and the finished products shall be in line with subsection 15.1 (Specifications).
-Tests and quality requirements that are characteristic of the given analyte shall be selected. - 23.3.8 Particularly for plant materials in group (d) and for finished products containing such materials, characteristic chromatograms (and/or fingerprint chromatograms) may be applicable.
+- 23.3.6.
+Quantitative determination of known active components for members of group(a) and group(b) and of markers for members of group (c) is necessary. - 23.3.7.
+The development and execution of quality control methods for plant materials, preparations and the finished products shall be in line with paragraph 18 (Specifications) of this Part.
+Tests and quality requirements that are characteristic of the given analyte shall be selected. - 23.3.8.
+Particularly for plant materials in group (d) and for finished products containing such materials, characteristic chromatograms (fingerprint chromatograms) may be applicable.
 Using these methods may ensure that the main constituents can be easily followed throughout the production process.
-Caution is necessary, however, for every delivery of plant materials and every batch of plant preparations (including extracts) will have slightly different chromatograms/fingerprints resulting from differences in chemical compositions caused by intrinsic or extrinsic factors.
+Caution is necessary, however, for every delivery of plant materials and every batch of plant preparations (including extracts) will have slightly different chromatograms or fingerprints resulting from differences in chemical compositions caused by intrinsic or extrinsic factors.

-23.4 Stability studies
+23.4.
+Stability studies-